-On January 1, 2018, in adopting ASC 606, we concluded: (i) that the original agreement with Astellas in 2013 was outside the scope of ASC 606, since all performance obligations thereunder were completed prior to entering into the 2014 Astellas Amendment and the 2014 Astellas Amendment was not an amendment of the original agreement, (ii) the 2014 Astellas Amendment is a separate agreement within the scope of ASC 606 with no effect on the ongoing accounting for the related license and research and development service deliverables and (iii) the 2016 Astellas Amendment is a separate agreement within the scope of ASC 606 with the following effect of adoption:
+On January 1, 2018, in adopting ASC 606, we concluded: (i) that the original agreement with Astellas in 2013 was outside the scope of ASC 606, since all performance obligations thereunder were completed prior to entering into the 2014 Astellas Amendment and the 2014 Astellas Amendment was not an amendment of the original agreement, (ii) the 2014 Astellas Amendment is a separate agreement within the scope of ASC 606 with no effect on the ongoing accounting for the related license and research and development service deliverables and (iii) the 2016 Astellas Amendment is a separate agreement within the scope of ASC 606.
+In adopting ASC 606 we determined:

-- Our performance obligations were the delivery of the license and performance of research and development services; - The transaction price included the \$50.0 million in non-refundable fees, the \$35.6 million in committed research and development fees and the \$15.0 million Astellas paid us for the Option on Tirasemtiv; - The consideration allocated to the license resulted in a contract asset of \$21.7 million included in other current assets, with a corresponding decrease to accumulated deficit on January 1, 2018, and to be realized using the proportional performance model; and
+- Our performance obligations were the delivery of the license and performance of research and development services; - The transaction price included the \$50.0 million in non-refundable fees, \$35.6 million in committed research and development fees and the \$15.0 million Astellas paid us for the Option on Tirasemtiv; - The consideration allocated to the license resulted in a contract asset of \$19.4 million included in other current assets, with a corresponding decrease to accumulated deficit on January 1, 2018, and to be realized using the proportional performance model; and - Research services we perform under the Astellas Agreement in 2018 and beyond are a separate contract.